linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 22 The Structure and Trading Venues of the Equity Market.md

 The SEC adopted Rule 10b-5 to implement Section 10(b).
 This rule defines when a trade is done on the basis of material nonpublic information.
 The SEC has two rules that make up Rule 10b-5: Rule 10b-5-1 and Rule 10b-5-2.
 The former applies to a person who trades on the basis of material nonpublic information if that person at the time of the trade knows that the information in his or her possession is in fact material nonpublic information.
 Conditions under which permissible trading may be done by an insider are described.
 For example, an insider is allowed to trade if that information is not a factor in the decision to trade.
 An example would be an executive who has an established investment plan that specifies the automatic purchase of the corporation's stock at designated time intervals.

-The second part of Rule 10b-5, Rule 10b-5-2, applies to nonbusiness relationships' (e.g., family members' and friends') use of material nonpublic information when trading.
+The second part of Rule 10b-5, Rule 10b-5-2, applies to nonbusiness relationships (e.g., family members' and friends') use of material nonpublic information when trading.
 The rule provides circumstances in which such nonbusiness relationships create what the SEC refers to as a "duty of trust or confidence" that if used by a person would be breached by the disclosure of material nonpublic information and would be considered illegal.[15]

 ## Other Types of Common Stock Trading

 Other types of common stock trading vehicles and security types are available to investors.

-# Offshore Trading
+## Offshore Trading

 Broker-dealers may trade exchange-listed and Nasdaq equities offshore on foreign exchanges (e.g., the Bermuda Stock Exchange) or OTC through foreign trading desks (e.g., a broker-dealer's London office).
 In general, such transactions must be reported to a U.S. marketplace (typically the third market) during the next trading day.

-# Rule 144A Securities
+## Rule 144A Securities

 Rule 144A, adopted by the SEC in April 1990, is designed to facilitate secondary market trading in nonfungible unregistered securities among qualified institutional buyers by providing a "safe harbor" from the registration requirements of the Securities Act of 1933.
 Qualified institutional buyers are institutions with 100 million invested in the securities of issuers not affiliated with the qualified buyer.
 Basically, Rule 144A permits the issue of nonregistered securities and their purchase by qualified institutions.